Odd zeta motive and linear forms in odd zeta values: Definition of the zeta motives

 \subsection{Betti and de Rham realizations, 2}

-We now give a description of the Betti and de Rham realizations of~$\Z^{(n)}$ that allow to work directly in the affine space~$X_n$ and do not require to work in the blow-up~$\td{X}_n$.
+We now give descriptions of the Betti and de Rham realizations of~$\Z^{(n)}$ that allow one to work directly in the affine space~$X_n$ and do not require to work in the blow-up~$\td{X}_n$.
 The justification of the blow-up process goes as follows.
 Suppose that one wants to find a motive whose periods include all absolutely convergent integrals of the form

 where~$P(x_1,\ldots,x_n)$ is a polynomial with rational coefficients, and~$N\geq 0$ is an integer.
-On the Betti side, the blow-up process is required in order to have a class that represents the integration domain~$[0,1]^n$; on the de Rham side, the blow-up process is required in order to only consider \emph{absolutely convergent} integrals of the form (\ref{eq: generic integral}).
+On the Betti side, we note that the boundary of~$[0,1]^n$ intersects the divisor~$A_n(\C)$ of poles of the differential forms at the point~$P_n(\C)$.
+The blow-up process is thus required in order to have a class that represents the integration domain.
+On the de Rham side, the blow-up process is required in order to only consider \emph{absolutely convergent} integrals of the form (\ref{eq: generic integral}).
 This is made precise by Propositions~\ref{prop: excision} and~\ref{prop: poles} below.\\

 We start with the Betti realization.
 Let us write~$\accentset{\circ}{A}_n=A_n-P_n$ and note that this is not a closed subset, but only a locally closed subset, of~$X_n$.

 \begin{prop} The blow-up morphism~$\pi_n:\td{X}_n\rightarrow X_n$ induces an isomorphism